Credit CardsStudies & Surveys

 Here’s what you need to know about this month’s data.

-• Credit card confidence hits its lowest level since March.
-59% of cardholders say they’re confident in their ability to pay their credit cards’ monthly statement balances in full this month.
-That’s down five points from October and is the lowest mark since March’s 59%.
-It’s the sixth straight November in which we’ve seen a monthly decline in confidence.
-Meanwhile, 25% say they aren’t confident, the highest percentage since May.
+• Credit card confidence hits its lowest level since December 2023.
+55% of cardholders say they’re confident in their ability to pay their credit cards’ monthly statement balances in full this month.
+That’s down four points from November and nine points from October.
+It’s the lowest mark since December 2023’s 51%, which is the lowest since the index began in 2018.
+Meanwhile, 30% say they aren’t confident, also the highest since December 2023.

 As a whole, however, the year has been more positive for cardholder confidence than previous years.
 That marks a major deviation from a trend that began after confidence peaked at 74% in October 2020.
 Consider the monthly averages for each of the past several years: